ryanaguilar/aeripy/docs/index.rst

 * get_terms()

-Eventually, I plan on implementing methods to interact with all of the endpoints covered in Aeries documentation, but there is no firm roadmap.
+Eventually, I plan on implementing methods to interact with all of the endpoints covered in the Aeries documentation, but there is no firm roadmap.
 As of right now, the next feature will be to enable query strings for filtering the requests.

 There are a lack of tests in the code and a lack of error handling, which both must be addressed before